Author Archives: saltandserenity

 • Place on baking sheet, leaving at least 2 inches between cookies, as they will spread as they bake.
 I fit 6 cookies onto a half sheet pan (13×18 inches).

 • Bake for 6 minutes.
+Rotate pan 180 degrees, in case you have any hot spots in your oven.
 Continue baking for an additional 5-6 minutes.
 Remove from oven and let cool completely on baking sheet.
 The toffee may ooze out and create scraggly looking cookies.
 Use a cookie cutter slightly bigger than the cookie to "scoot" the cookies (swirling motion to make cookies round again) while still warm once they are done baking.
 Repeat with remaining cookie dough.

 • Cookies will flatten as they cool.
 These cookies will keep well at room temperature for a few days.
 For longer storage, freeze.
 The caramel will soften when thawed.